Encryption

 ### Key Separation

-The ephemeral keypair used for ECDH is separate from the wallet's signing key.
+The provider keypair used for ECDH is separate from the wallet's signing key.
 Compromising the wallet key does not compromise past encrypted calldata (and vice versa).

 ## Examples